fabianapduarte/fabianapduarte/README.md

 # Welcome to my profile! 👋🏻

 ### 👩🏻‍💻 About me
-- I am a technician in internet computing at Instituto Federal do Rio Grande do Norte.
+I am a web developer, technician in Internet Computing at Instituto Federal do Rio Grande do Norte and starting my studies in Information Technology graduation at Universidade Federal do Rio Grande do Norte.
+I am currently focusing my studies on front-end development.
-- I am a web developer and open to new jobs opportunities.

 ### 🖥 Technologies
 `HTML`